Periodontal Disease & Overall Health with regular Dental Cleanings

 Did you know that your oral health offers clues about your overall health – or that problems in your mouth can affect the rest of your body?
 Like other areas of the body, your mouth is home to millions of mostly harmless bacteria.
-But your mouth is the entry point to your digestive and respiratory tracts, and some of these bacteria can cause disease.
+But your mouth is the entry point to your digestive and respiratory tracts, and some of these bacteria can cause bad breath, and worse, disease.

 Studies suggest that oral bacteria and the inflammation associated with periodontitis might play a role in some diseases.
 And certain diseases, such as diabetes and HIV/AIDS, can lower the body’s resistance to infection, making oral health problems more severe.